prabhsimrat28/Spam-Ham-Project/README.md

 # Spam Ham Classifier

-A minimal yet effective SMS spam classifier built from scratch using PyTorch's LSTM.
-Unlike typical approaches that rely on pre-trained embeddings (Word2Vec, GloVe, etc.) or traditional ML models (Naive Bayes, SVM), this project trains its own word embeddings and uses a sequential model that actually understands the context and flow of a message.
+A spam classifier built from scratch using PyTorch, focused on using **simple and easy-to-understand approaches** to solve three real problems — capturing semantic meaning in text, handling variable-length sequences efficiently, and dealing with class imbalance.
+Instead of relying on black-box pre-trained models like Gensim's Word2Vec or traditional ML models that ignore word order entirely, everything here is built from the ground up so you can see exactly what's happening and why.

 **Live Demo**: [spam-ham-frontend.streamlit.app](https://spam-ham-frontend.streamlit.app/)